asc-community/MxEngine/README.md

 4. to create your own project, consider taking ProjectTemplate sample as starting point, it has everything already configured for build

 *note: if you are using Visual Studio and want to debug applications, click on executable located in the project directory and select* ***set as startup item***, *then work with VS project as usual*

+#### As a user (if you want to develop your own application)
+To develop your own applications using MxEngine you can use template project with already setup dependencies:
+[MxEngineTemplate](https://github.com/MomoDeve/MxEngineTemplate) (make sure it contains up-to-date version of the engine)

 ## Code snippets
 ### Primitive creation